 6 p.m.
 Cocktail Reception

 TCU Mary Couts Burnett Library

 Proceeds from this event benefit the library fund dedicated to expanding our international material, which will help strengthen the international curriculm.

-As a native of Louisville, Kentucky with an uncle and grandfather who worked in the bourbon industry, Rob grew up around the distilling world.
-After graduating from the University of Tennessee with a bachelor’s in microbiology, he enrolled in a doctorate program in biochemistry at UT Southwestern Medical School in Dallas, where he studied microbial fermentation and analytical chemistry.
+As a native of Louisville, Kentucky with an uncle and grandfather who worked in the bourbon industry, Arnold grew up around the distilling world.
+After graduating from the University of Tennessee with a bachelor’s in microbiology, he enrolled in a doctoral program in biochemistry at UT Southwestern Medical School in Dallas, where he studied microbial fermentation and analytical chemistry.
 He is currently enrolled in the doctoral program in plant breeding at Texas A&M University.